zowe/launcher/test/README.md

 ## Environments

 Script for testing `zowe.environments`:
 * Escaping strings with `\` or `"`.
-It will only print filtered output of Launcher and configuration.
+It checks only if the variable is in output.
 * Ignoring environment variables, which are not valid unix names.
+* Return code is the number detected errors.

 See [config](./files/zowe.environments.yaml) used for testing.